taggedzi/tz-global-event-timer/README.md

 ## Usage

 Load the page into a web browser.
 Select a date/time for the event in your LOCAL time.
 Optionally, you can add a short description, then click the Create Event Link.
 It will generate a URL.
 You can click on it directly, manually copy the link, or click the copy to clipboard button.
 Distribute that link to friends, when they view it they will see the even shown in their local time zone with a count down to the event.

-## Credits

-This is my first project with NodeJS, so thank you to NodeJS, NPM, webpack, and flatpickr.
-The Date time picker was created by Matt Smith aquired here: https://codepen.io/AllThingsSmitty/pen/JJavZN